sirthom9123/django-payroll/readME.md

 ## Database

 You can use any database of your choice.
+Just make sure to update the db settings in your '.env' file

 ## Access Admin